LockedInStudy/Calendar-Compare/Planning.md

 - ✅ Responsive React frontend with intuitive navigation
 - ✅ Comprehensive documentation for developers

-### 🚀 Next Sprint (Sprint 3 - Calendar Comparison)
+### 🎯 Sprint 3 Completion Target
-**Goal**: Implement the core calendar comparison functionality
+**Goal**: Complete the core calendar comparison functionality to make this a fully functional scheduling tool
-- 🔄 Find common free time slots across group members
-- 🔄 Visual calendar comparison interface
-- 🔄 Schedule meeting proposals
-- 🔄 Export shared availability windows
-- 🔄 Advanced filtering and time zone support

 ### 🛠️ Technical Foundation Ready
 The project now has a solid foundation with: